Bartelds/vowels/README.md

 Enter the corresponding file with formant frequencies after the input (`-i`) argument, and choose the the gender for which the script should calculate vowel distances (`-g`).

 After filtering the data based on the specified gender, the script computes the average pairwise Bark-scaled formant distances between different vowels, following [Wieling et al. (2011)](https://www.clinjournal.org/clinj/article/view/10).
+The choice of the Bark scale, as opposed to Hertz, aligns better with human perception due to the non-linear nature of frequency perception, as explained in [Traunmüller (1990)](https://pubs.aip.org/asa/jasa/article/88/1/97/626881/Analytical-expressions-for-the-tonotopic-sensory).
+This approach ensures that the first formant is appropriately weighted in the analysis.

 The script then uses multidimensional scaling (MDS) to visualize the computed distances in a 2D space.